Juan Larios

-Juan Larios López (born 12 January 2004) is a Spanish professional footballer who plays for Segunda División club Cultural Leonesa, on loan from club Southampton as a left-back.
+Juan Larios López (born 12 January 2004) is a Spanish professional footballer who plays as a left-back for Segunda División club Eldense.

+Larios is a product of the Manchester City academy.
+In August 2022, he joined Southampton.
+He has had loan spells at Cultural Leonesa and Zaragoza.
+Larios has represented his country at youth level.

 Club career

 Early career

-Born in Tomares, Seville, Andalusia, Larios came through youth academies of Tomares, Sevilla and La Masia academy at FC Barcelona.
+Born in Tomares, Seville, Andalusia, Larios came through youth academies of Tomares, Sevilla and La Masia academy at Barcelona.
 He moved to England to join up with Manchester City in 2020, initially playing for their under-18 team.
 He made 32 appearances for City's age group sides, as well as playing in the Papa John's Trophy and had played every match for the City under-21 team from the beginning of the 2022–23 season up to the end of the August transfer window.

 Southampton

 On 31 August 2022, Manchester City accepted offers from fellow Premier League club Southampton for Larios and his teammate Sam Edozie.
 They were the third and fourth players to move from the City youth team to Southampton in the summer of 2022, following in the footsteps of Gavin Bazunu and Romeo Lavia.
 Southampton had that summer hired Joe Shields to be their head of recruitment, having previously held the position of head of youth recruitment at Manchester City.
 It was reported that the fee for Larios that City received from Southampton was £6 million pounds and contains a 20% sell on clause, a buy-back clause, and an option to match any future offer received for Larios.
 Southampton manager Ralph Hasenhüttl praised Larios for his positional versatility, able to cover either flank, upon his announcement as a Southampton player.
 Two days after the move, Larios was an unused substitute for Southampton during a 1–0 loss at Wolverhampton Wanderers in the Premier League.
 He made his Premier League debut on 16 September 2022 for Southampton away at Aston Villa.

-Cultural y Deportiva Leonesa (loan)

 On 4 July 2025, Larios joined Cultural Leonesa on a season-long loan.
+On 16 January 2026, he was recalled from loan and returned to Southampton.
+On 2 February 2026, Larios joined Real Zaragoza on loan for the remainder of the 2025–26 season.

+On 1 September 2026, Larios left Southampton following a mutual termination of his contract.

+Eldense

+On 3 September 2026, Larios signed a two-year deal with CD Eldense, also in the Spanish second division.